Chefchaouen day trip (Best Morocco Day trip from Fes)

 Have you ever stumbled across the name “the Blue town” while researching online blogs about the top tourist destinations in Morocco?
 Or maybe, it could be that you came upon photos of it on Pinterest.
 Either way, if you are a fan of traveling and seeing new locations then you’ve definitely already about Chefchaouen, the blue town of Morocco.
-This day trip takes you from Fes to the heart of the Rif Mountains, where the lovely Chefchaouen town is located.
+This Best Morocco Day Trip from Fes to the heart of the Rif Mountains, where the lovely Chefchaouen town is located.

 The excursion ends as we return to Fes in the evening.